Brianetta/DonationTracker/README.md

     /dgadmin advance 1
     /dgadmin advance 30

 This command simulated the advancing of time through multiples of 24 hours, by subtracting the number of days from the times of all the donations in the database.
-They all move that many days back in time, allowing testers to test how goals and donatione behave.
+They all move that many days back in time, allowing testers to test how goals and donations behave.

     /dgadmin assess